marcohc/android-clean-architecture/README.md

 Android Clean Architecture
 ==============

-Following Uncle Bob's clean architecture approach over a communication bus and using a bunch of useful libraries:
+Following Uncle Bob's clean architecture approach over a communication bus and using a bunch of useful libraries (see credits).

-- Mosby (MVP)
-- ButterKnife
-- EventBus
-- Retrofit
-- (...)

 Usage
 -----